phatak-dev/blog/_posts/2020-04-13-spark-plugin-part-4.md

 ## Need For Custom Metrics

 Spark exposes wide variety of metrics for external consumption.
-The metrics include resource usage, scheduling delay, executor time etc. These metrics can be consumed using wide variety of sinks to further analysis.
-You can read about builtin metrics [here](https://spark.apache.org/docs/latest/monitoring.html#executor-task-metrics).
+These metrics include things like resource usage, scheduling delay, executor time etc. These metrics can be consumed using wide variety of sinks for further analysis.
+You can read about built-in metrics [here](https://spark.apache.org/docs/latest/monitoring.html#executor-task-metrics).

-Even though these metrics are good, there are cases where you want to track your own metrics.
+Even though these metrics are very useful, there are cases where you want to track your own metrics.
 These metrics may be amount of time a given condition is met or may be amount of data written to specific source.
 This kind of custom application specific metrics allow developers to optimise things specific to their applications.

-Till spark 2.x, developers needed to build their own infrastructure to track custom metrics.
-They were not able to reuse the spark metrics infrastructure for the customm metrics.
-But 3.0 it's going to change.
+Till spark 2.x, developers needed to build their own infrastructure to track these custom metrics.
+They were not able to reuse the spark metrics infrastructure for the custom metrics.
+But in 3.0 it's going to change.

 ## Custom Metrics Support in 3.0

 Spark added supported for tracking custom metrics using plugin framework from 3.0.
-Using custom plugins, we can track our own metrics and plug it into the spark metricssystem.
+Using custom plugin, we can track our own metrics and plug it into the spark metrics system.

 The rest of post talks about how to define and consume custom metrics

 ## Even Number Custom Metrics

 Let's say we have a dataframe which contains number from 0 to 5000.
-We can create define Dataframe as below.
+We can create Dataframe as below.

 {% highlight scala %}
  val df = sparkSession.range(5000).repartition(5)

 {% endhighlight %}

 As operation we want to increment the each of the value by 1.
 In doing so, we also like to keep track how many even numbers are processed by the each executor.
-This tracking will be our **even number metrics**.
+This tracking will be our custom metrics called **even number metrics**.

 ## Custom Executor Plugin for Custom Metrics

-This section of the post discusses about creating a executor plugin to track of custom metrics.
+To track the above metrics, we need to run code in each executor spark spawns.
+Executor plugin will be helpful here.

+The below are the steps for the same.

 ### Defining a Custom Spark Plugin

-Below Code we define the custom spark plugin.
+In below code we define the custom spark plugin.

 {% highlight scala %}